shreeya1810/eda/README.md

 # Exploratory Data Analysis (EDA) Project
 ### **Course Code**: BCSE331L
-This project is a comprehensive implementation of various **EDA techniques** such as univariate analysis, bivariate analysis, clustering, dimensionality reduction, and model development using Python.
+This project comprehensively implements various **EDA techniques** such as univariate analysis, bivariate analysis, clustering, dimensionality reduction, and model development using Python.
 It fulfills the requirements of the **EDA Assignment** for the course **BCSE331L**.

 ---